PeterFriedrich/deep-rl/readme.md

 one to play a given model using a given checkpoint, and one for training models
   - log actual results of testing, changing batch size, memory size, number of layers, time of training

-2. Set up and Lstm example
+2. Set up an Lstm example